 The Bethlehem Food Co-Op is a group of neighbors working to open a community-owned, full-service grocery store in the north downtown area of Bethlehem.
 Our store will be open to all shoppers, and will feature healthy, nutritious, locally-sourced products.
 Even now, we are also working to give back to our community – and support it – through educational, environmental, and social justice initiatives.

-We are over 770 households strong, and looking forward to announcing our location soon.
+We are over 850 households strong, and recently announced our future location: 250 East Broad Street in Bethlehem.
 If this is a good time for you to consider membership, become a member today and help us make our co-op a reality!